Skip to content

 Install Nightly Build

-To try the latest development version, install from TestPyPI:
+For the latest development build, install from TestPyPI:

 bash